What is Software Deployment? Definition, Scope, and Best Practices

 4. Configuration

 The next step is about configuring the software application according to the specific needs of your end-users.
 This may include setting up the database and configuring user roles, permissions, and system settings.
-You can easily access the asset data on InvGate Insight, and assign the ownership of the license to the user.
+You can easily access the asset data on InvGate Asset Management, and assign the ownership of the license to the user.

 5. Deployment